SLDem/CRUDCities/Readme.md

-A test task containing a CRUD program with authentication system and models for creating/deleting/editing cities.
+The idea is a CRUD program with authentication system and models for creating/deleting/editing cities.

 1. Run `pip install -r requirements.txt`